 What Is a Medical Lien?

 According to the South Carolina Legislature, an assignment of benefits is an agreement between a patient and a doctor or health-care facility in which the patient confirms that he or she will pay outstanding medical bills once his or her personal-injury case is finalized.

 If you recover compensation from a settlement or trial verdict, part of those proceeds will be used to negotiate your medical bills or liens.
-As your injury lawyer, Paul Hammack will fight for a settlement or verdict that is sufficient to zero out your outstanding medical bills – and allow you to walk away with extra money.
+As your Anderson personal injury attorney, Paul Hammack will fight for a settlement or verdict that is sufficient to zero out your outstanding medical bills – and allow you to walk away with extra money.